404GamerNotFound/ha-solax-installateur-settings/README.md

 1. In Home Assistant go to **Settings → Devices & Services → Add Integration**.
 2. Select `Solax Installer Settings` and enter the IP address/hostname and the inverter's installer password.
 3. After setup, the host or password can be updated via **Configure** in the integration.
 The available installer parameters are loaded directly from the inverter and shown in a dropdown with the current value, allowing changes without knowing the key.
+By default the integration runs in *view-only* mode to avoid accidental changes.
+Disable this option in the integration settings to allow modifications.

 ## Services